hleveillegauvin/CodingClub/README.md

 ![unix-system](https://github.com/hleveillegauvin/CodingClub/blob/master/773a8c98-5f66-4ac7-92d8-805fa7049561_text_hi.gif)

+When you open your terminal, the shell should start you in your home directory.
+You can find out the name of your current directory by typing:

+    pwd

+You can use `ls` to list all the files and the directories of the directory you’re in:

+    ls

+The `cd` (change directory) command to navigate the shell.
+To move to a specic directory, type `cd` plus the name of the directory:

+    cd Desktop

+To move back to the parent dirctory, type:

+    cd ..

+If you simply type `cd` by itself, you'll can go back to your home directory:

+    cd

+Similarly, the `~` character is a shortcut to your home directory.
+So if you want to go to, say, your desktop from anywhere, simply type:

+    cd ~/Desktop

+You can view files using the `cat` command:

+    cat myfile.txt

+the `|`symbol is used to pipe the output of one command into another command.
+For example, we can list all the files and directories in our current directory using `ls` and then count the number of files using the `wc -l`(word count) command:

+    ls | wc -l

 ## <a name="writing-shell-scripts"></a>1.
 Writing Shell Scripts

 In this section, we'll learn how to write shell scripts through a series of short exercises lifted from the book [Exercises for Programmers: 57 Challenges to Develop Your Coding Skills](https://www.amazon.com/Exercises-Programmers-Challenges-Develop-Coding/dp/1680501224/ref=sr_1_1?ie=UTF8&qid=1519245259&sr=8-1&keywords=exercises+for+programmers).